MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 ## Implement column-level security

 Column-level security allows you to designate which users can access specific columns in a table.
-It is implemented by issuing a GRANT statement on a table specifying a list of columns and the user or role that can read them.
+It's implemented by issuing a GRANT statement on a table specifying a list of columns and the user or role that can read them.
 To streamline access management, assign permissions to roles in lieu of individual users.
-In this exercise, you will create a table, grant access to a subset of columns on the table, and test that restricted columns are not viewable by a user other than yourself.
+In this exercise, you create a table, grant access to a subset of columns on the table, and test that restricted columns aren't viewable by a user other than yourself.

 1. In the warehouse you created in the earlier exercise, select the **New SQL Query** dropdown.
 Within the dropdown, under the header **Blank**, select **New SQL Query**.